loopbackio/loopback-next/docs/site/migration/auth/passport.md

 - For OAuth2 authorizaton flow, we need authentication endpoints that participate to get the user validated with an external system.
-- This essentially means the `@authenticate` decorator is used with different sematics compared to the non-OAuth2 section above.
+- This essentially means the `@authenticate` decorator is used with different semantics compared to the non-OAuth2 section above.
 - Here the controller methods become small parts of the larger OAuth2 dialog.
 - We ideally create a controller with two endpoints decorated with `@authenticate(`{passport-strategy-name}`)`